addibushman/startup2024/README.md

  - **Application text content** - consitent fonts and colors throughout website

  - **Application images** - All images are relevant and load properly

+## CSS Deliverable
+For this deliverable, I built out the structure of my application using CSS.

+ - **Header, Footer, and main content body**

+-  **Navigation Elements** - changed the color of anchor elements

+ - **Responsive to window resizing** - Page looks great on all window sizes and devices

+ - **Application elements** - good contrast between text and background

+ - **Application text content** - consitent fonts and colors throughout website

+ - **Application images** - All images are relevant and load properly

+ # REACT Deliverable
+For this deliverable, I built out the structure of my application using React.

+ - **Header, Footer, and main content body** Implemented fixed navbar and footer across pages.

+-  **Navigation Elements** - Used React Router for seamless page navigation.

+ - **Responsive to window resizing** - Ensured layout adapts to different screen sizes.

+ - **Application elements** - Styled form inputs, buttons, and navigation for consistency.

+ - **Application text content** - Consistent headings and descriptive text across pages.

+ - **Application images** - Loaded and displayed background and profile images.